Eliot Bostar: Healthcare

 Bostar is pro accessible healthcare for all, including measures such as setting a limit for the price of insulin and making sure that healthcare companies cover basic screenings such as mammograms and colonoscopies.

 Housing

 In Bostar’s first term in the legislature he introduced Legislative Bill 1176 (LB1176), Change the Affordable Housing Tax Credit Act and Legislative Bill 1217 (LB1217), Provide certain property tax exemptions and change valuation provisions relating to rent-restricted housing projects and sales-restricted houses, which would encourage affordable housing and lower housing costs for the elderly or those with permanent disabilities, respectfully.
 Both bills did not pass.

 He introduced Legislative Bill 458 (LB458), Change provisions relating to tax sale certificates, real property sold for delinquent taxes, certain tax-related foreclosure actions, and land banks and adopt the Permitting Approval Timeliness Act and the By-Right Housing Development Act, which has been referred to the Revenue Committee.

 State Budget

-Bostar has mentioned his top priorities when it comes to budgeting is “public safety, education and healthcare.”
+Bostar has mentioned his top priorities when it comes to budgeting are “public safety, education and healthcare.”